EliDevToBe/awale/readme.md

 Finally, run `npm run game`, `yarn game` or `pnpm game`, depending on your package manager.

-Speaking of managers, it's time to annoy yours by challenging him to a game with your latest find.
+Speaking of managers, it's time to annoy yours by challenging him to a game of your latest find.

 🎊 Enjoy the game ! 🎉